KalebCoberly/data_wrangling_osm_xml_with_python_into_mongodb/README.md

 Using Python, I audited and cleaned an OpenStreetMap XML extract, reshaped it into a JSON file, loaded it into MongoDB, and further queried and audited in MondoDB using PyMongo.

 See writeup.html for the report.
-See submission.ipynb for the main script.
+See main.ipynb for the main script.

 ## Contents: